-Although I'm an instructional designer now, I once was a professional film and TV script writer; a proud member of the Writer's Guild of America, with multiple popular TV shows to my credit.
+Although I'm an instructional designer now, I once was a professional film and TV script writer, a proud member of the Writer's Guild of America with multiple popular TV shows to my credit.
 I've written hundreds of scripts, for productions big and small.
 As a result, I've gained more than a few insights on how to improve even the most average video script.
 And when "44% of people say that watching a video is their most preferred way to learn about a new product or service," you should keep these six insights in mind for your next video project:

 Even though the costs of video production are less than they used to be, they still aren't cheap.
 The cost per finished minute of the most basic production of professional live video starts at roughly $5,000 to $10,000 and rises rapidly from there.

 All other things being equal, the longer the finished video, the more it will cost.
 One of the most basic things you can do to control costs and maximize value is therefore to control the length of your script; or in other words, fit it into the amount of time you have budgeted.

 If in doubt, count the number of words in your dialogue or voiceover narration, then divide by two.
 This will give you the approximate number of seconds it would take for someone speaking at slightly less than the average speed.
 Divide seconds by 60 to get the number of minutes.

 Don't count any visuals that happen on screen during dialog or voiceover but do count visuals that happen without accompanying audio or voiceover.
 You don't have to get your timing down to the exact second, but again, considering you're paying thousands of dollars per minute, being even one minute over has serious cost implications.